Mohammad-Hossein-Dlt/clean-code/README.md

 ## Mock data

 To insert test data into the database with python, related **endpoints** have been defined, which are accessible **only to the admin**.
-In other words, just like the `payouts` endpoint, these endpoints depend on the `check_admin_access` dependency.
+In other words, just like the `payout/get-all` endpoint, these endpoints depend on the `check_admin_access` dependency.

 Test data is generated for three collections: **User**, **Wallet**, and **Payout**, during the **initial system startup**.